 20 April 2012

-The world’s highest-energy particle accelerator, the Large Hadron Collider (LHC) at CERN, has begun its science run for 2012.
+The world’s highest-energy particle accelerator, the Large Hadron Collider at CERN, has begun its science run for 2012.
+In 2012, the accelerator will deliver many more collisions per second, with bunches of around 100 billion protons now colliding every 50ns inside the detectors.

 The Large Hadron Collider - collides protons at an energy of 8TeV per beam.